metavee/python-novice-climate/_episodes/01-numpy.md

 specialized tools built up from these basic units live in [libraries]({{ site.github.url }}/reference/#library) that can be called upon when needed.

-In order to load our inflammation data, we need to access ([import]({{ site.github.url }}/reference/#import) in Python terminology) a library called [NumPy](http://docs.scipy.org/doc/numpy/ "NumPy Documentation").
+In order to load our data,
+we need to access ([import]({{ site.github.url }}/reference/#import) in Python terminology) a library called [NumPy](http://docs.scipy.org/doc/numpy/ "NumPy Documentation").
 In general you should use this library if you want to do fancy things with numbers,